vtortola/WebSocketEchoLoadGenerator/README.md

 WebSocket Echo Load Generator
 =============================

 This simple application simulates load on a target with parallel connections.
-It sends a message and waits for a response before sending the next one.

-An echo operation involves sending the message, wait for a response and fully read the response.
+Each connection performs echo operations in a loop, in other works, it sends a message and expects to have the same message back, and then repeat.

+It is possible to configure:
+ * The amount of connections.
+ * The dealy between echo operations, if any.
+ * The message length.
+ * The frame length.
+This setting, together with the message length, allows to send a message split across multiple frames.

+Also, it supports `wss://`.

+The application uses `System.Net.WebSockets.ClientWebSocket`, so Windows 8/2012 is required to run it.

 ### Usage